NicholasMacedo/MessageViewer/README.md

     * select="..." : Creates a radio group that will have a selection of that name and value.
 * Link: Creates a classic hyperlink.
     * .l() : The Tag
  	 * text="..." : Hyperlink text
  	 * link="url" : URL that the link leads to.
     * Default : Text of "Link"
 * Picture: Places the image on the page.
    * .p() : The Tag
   	* image="..." : Location of the image.
   	* size=#x# : Determines the size of the image.
 WitdhxHeight respectively in pixels.
   	* Default : Height and Width of 100.
 * Radio Form: Creates a form of radio buttons for the user to select one.
  	* action="filename" : Where the form goes on push of the select button.
  	* name="name" : Name of the form value / result.
  	* value="value" : The value / name of each option.
    * Multiple Values form the different select options.
 The first one is the default value.
 * Text: Adds the given text to the screen.
+ 	* .t() : The Tag
    * file="filename" : Name of the file.
 Indicates that the text is from a file.
    * text="..." : The text to be outputted.
 Indicates that the text is in the tag.
  	* Default :Text of "Default text".
    * The text inside the tag or file can contain HTML.